Accidents happen. They can happen in a far away country where you have little to no knowledge of the medical system – like me.

 For some reason, the translator left and assumed I would get along fine.
 Luckily my friend offered to stay and help.
 He stayed with me through two X-rays and a CT scan, and finally the diagnosis that I had fractured my foot.
 Then he had to witness me crying at the news and tried to calm me down by talking about NBA teams and the Warriors while I got a cast.
 He was a superhero to me that night, as he stayed with me from 9:30 pm – 4 am and even paid one of my three bills for me as my credit card went over its balance.
 Obviously I paid him back, but even so I could not imagine getting through that night without him.

-The doctors themselves were either very nice but tentative to talk to me because they were worried about their English, or they were irritated with me that I couldn’t speak Korean and would be obviously cranky with me when I couldn’t understand them.
+The doctors themselves were either very nice but tentative to talk to me because they were worried about their English, or they were irritated with me that I couldn’t speak Korean and would be obviously cranky when I couldn’t understand them.
 They told me to use crutches and wear a cast for two days until my next appointment.

-(Below, me at Nami Island in a wheelchair and with my cast wrapped in plastic because of rain)
+(Below, me at Nami Island in a wheelchair with my cast wrapped in plastic because of rain)

 For my next appointment, I went with a representative from CIEE, the program I went through to come to Yonsei.
 I got another X-ray and waited to see the specialist.
 He talked in Korean to the representative and she told me that it was a fracture as he showed it to me on a screen.
 I had researched fractures the day before and knew that I needed a walking boot and should use my crutches still.
 So I asked where I would get it, to which I got a confusing answer.